 - Badge Watch!
 At most shows, different colors are assigned to various attendee types.
 Make sure someone is constantly on the lookout for the media badge.

 - Be Ready!
 Have a quality demo/pitch person on hand at all times and armed with a digital press kit on a flash drive with all of the relevant materials to make their job easier.
+Also make sure that you have an attractive trade show display, as a quality display can make or break your trade show experience.
+You might want to check out something like Exponents custom trade show exhibits if you want to order your own premium trade show display.

 - Follow Up!
 A meeting isn’t enough.
 Members of the press see so many products at the show it can all be a blur.
 Be sure to follow up within a few days of the show to lock in the coverage.